proak-us/acs-copyright/README.md

 </NftContentPosition>
 ```

-With the insertion of this element we can already check the text depending on the face that was inserted
+With the insertion of this element we can already check the image on the face that was inserted

 ### Video assets
-The image asset so we'll use the structure component with the following structure:
+The video asset, we will use the structure component with the following structure:

 ```
 <NftContentPosition positionX={0} positionY={0}>